vivekkontham/DevOps_Training/Linux/Readme.md

 - **Example**: If you attempt to install a package that conflicts with an already installed package, the package manager may suggest removing the conflicting package or provide options to proceed with the installation.

-## Linux File Permisson
-# Linux File Permissions: User & Group Management
+## Linux File Permissions: User & Group Management

 Understanding file permissions and user/group management in Linux is essential for maintaining system security and ensuring that users have the appropriate access to files and directories.
 This guide provides a detailed explanation of how file permissions work in Linux, along with relevant examples.